dan-damit/Scripts-and-Snippets/Portable EXEs/README.md

 - InstallCert.exe = Installs my code signing cert into Trusted Publisher store.

-- Launch Custom Shell.exe = This launches a fun custome PS console.
+- Launch Custom Shell.exe = This launches a fun custom PS console on any PC with Windows PowerShell installed.

 - Remove Inactive Computers.exe = This GUI tool removes computer objects from AD that haven't checked in for a given amount of days.